paulelsner/gurkenlaeufer/README.md

 2. Test step framework
 3. Test runner

 The gherkin file parser takes lines as a input usually read from a feature files.
 Here it is up to the user where the line come from.
-Take a look into the example for a simple feature file reader.
+As simple file parser is provided.

 The test step framework helps you defining you test steps.
 With a regex you can match steps and with captured you get access to variable parameters.

 The test runner uses the [google-test](https://github.com/google/googletest) framework.
 From the parsed test cases multiple google tests will be created.
-This enables you using all the test features google-test gives you for you cucumber tests.
+This enables you using all the test features google-test gives you for your cucumber tests.
 Like running tests in parallel and generating junit output.

 # Supported Features
 * Scenarios